Makawao Union Church: Wood-framed church

 In 1870, Henry Perrine Baldwin his wife, Emily Alexander Baldwin, and their children joined the church.
 Henry served as organist for over forty years.
 Baldwin and his brother-in-law became wealthy co-founders of Alexander & Baldwin.

 On January 5, 1878, Rev. Green died; Asenath Green would maintain the church until she died in 1894, and then daughters Mary and Laura.

 His son Joseph Porter Green (1833–1886) served at the church, and was elected to the legislature of the Hawaiian Kingdom in 1860.

 In 1888, Baldwin offered the church a site for a new building, on the foundation of the former Paliuli Sugar Mill near what is now called Rainbow Gulch and Rainbow County Park.
-The mill was named for Pali uli (literally "green cliff"), the place in Hawaiian mythology roughly equivalent to the garden of Eden.
+The mill was named after Pali uli (literally "green cliff"), the place in Hawaiian mythology roughly equivalent to the garden of Eden.

 This church, a New England style white frame structure, was dedicated on March 10, 1889.
 The Pāʻia Community House, finished in hardwood on the inside, was built in 1914 adjacent to the church.
 The Community House, with its large auditorium and 40 ft deep stage was used for plays, operettas, school graduations, concerts, lectures, silent movies and dances.
 The site of the old church, 20°51′42″N 156°18′46″W became the cemetery.
 Later the Maui Veteran's Cemetery was built adjacent to the church cemetery.

 A native Hawaiian pastor John Kalama served at both Makawao and Poʻokela until his death in 1896.
 The original building stood until about 1900.

 The "Daily Bulletin Newspaper, Honolulu Oct 2, 1889 pg3 Announced the purchase of a new pipe organ built for the church, by the NY firm of Roosevelt.
 A small organ of one manual/pedal & 6 speaking stops.
 This being purchased, by Baldwin while he was in New York, he paid a visit to the organ Company.